grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 4. Splats
 5. Secret Wars

-It seems sensible to structure the review around them.
 I'll be looking at the fictional and meta aspects of each of these elements.
 The fiction adds a degree of consistency and realism that ground the setting, while the meta aspects support the fantasy of playing a monster.

 ### 1. The monsters are real